The British MotoGP: Fast Bikes, Faster Men

 The track is daunting enough to lap quickly on four wheels.
 Imagine doing the same thing consistently on two wheels like MotoGP riders!
 That was what I went to the British MotoGP to see.

 The start of the first MotoGP practice run was announced by the deafening roar of bikes down the Wellington Straight towards my spot.
-Even through that wall of noise, one could make out distinct differences in each engine note and I used that to determine the next bike on the scene.
+Through that wall of noise, one could still make out distinct differences in each engine note.
+I used them to deduce the next bike on the scene.

 To the casual viewer, every racer’s progress through the sequence looks identical: Rider roars down the straight, brakes, then tips the bike left through Brooklands.
 He flicks it over, hugging the inside of the corner until he gently cranks the throttle open for the run on to the next straight.